Broderick-Westrope/eventurely/README.md

 - [ ] receive notifications about my upcoming events.
 - [ ] view past events that I owned or was invited to.
 - [ ] create an account, becoming a registered user, without losing any of my event data.
+- [ ] filter my Pending Invites, Upcoming, Archive, and Organising lists by:
+  - Events that occur within a given time frame (startsAfter & endsBefore)
+  - Events with only a given privacy setting
+  - Invited events whose invitation has a given RSVP status (not applicable to Organising list)

 _NOTE: Guest functionality will be added at a later date._